BradleyCodeU/bradleycodeu.github.io/_gdad/swift/flashlightApp.md

 If you need to re-open the Assistant Editor... click on Main.storyboard in the Navigator, click the Editor drop-down menu and then select Assistant.
 Xcode should automatically open the ViewController.swift file for you to edit on the right.
 If it opened the wrong file, you can drag ViewController.swift from the Navigator area to the top of the new Editor window on the right.

-While holding the Control button, drag from the button on your canvas to the code display in the editor on the right, stopping the drag at the line below the class definition (```class ViewController: UIViewController```).
+While holding the Control key, drag from the button on your canvas to the code display in the editor on the right, stopping the drag at the line below the class definition (```class ViewController: UIViewController```).

 ![control Drag From Button To Create An Outlet](/gdad/swift/img/controlDragFromButtonToCreateAnOutlet.png)